techgrounds/techgrounds-shamimkhaliq71/PRO_01_Cloud/Project_01/Projects_ assignment.md

 - SSH or RDP connections to the web server are allowed only from the admin server.

 Don't hesitate to propose or implement improvements in the architecture, but make firm decisions to meet the deadline.
-In the implementation of the CDK/Bicep app, ensure you start small and incrementally add features.
+In the implementation of the Bicep app, ensure you start small and incrementally add features.
 Always maintain a commit/branch where you can revert to a working version of your application.
 You can use Git Tags to label commits that are easily identifiable in GitHub.
 If your code meets the above requirements, you can use the tag 'v1.0'.

 Most participants spend approximately €30-40 for the entire project.
 There is an absolute maximum of €50 per participant.
 Exceeding this amount will result in the project being halted.